jupyter-server/enterprise_gateway/docs/source/config-options.md

     Default: None
     Runs the notebook (.ipynb) at the given URI on every kernel launched.
 No seed by default.
-(KG_SEED_URI env var) --EnterpriseGatewayApp.yarn_endpoint=<Unicode>
+(KG_SEED_URI env var) --EnterpriseGatewayApp.unauthorized_users=<Set>
+    Default: set(['root'])
+    Comma-separated list of user names (e.g., ['root','admin']) against which KERNEL_USERNAME will be compared.
+Any match (case-sensitive) will prevent the kernel's launch and result in an HTTP 403 (Forbidden) error.
+    (EG_UNAUTHORIZED_USERS env var - non-bracketed, just comma-separated) --EnterpriseGatewayApp.yarn_endpoint=<Unicode>
     Default: 'http://localhost:8088/ws/v1/cluster'
     The http url for accessing the YARN Resource Manager.
 (EG_YARN_ENDPOINT env